-This section contains the settings for connection to your iQ6 or Telos VX phone system.
-(Of course, you can also connect your iQ to any stand-alone hybrid by using the inputs and outputs on the QOR.32, but the settings contained in this section function only with iQ6 or VX phone systems.)
+This section contains the settings for connection to your Radius6 or Telos VX phone system.
+(Of course, you can also connect your Radius to any stand-alone hybrid by using the inputs and outputs on the QOR.16, but the settings contained in this section function only with Radius6 or VX phone systems.)

-Note that the iQ phone source profiles contain settings that are used to specify individual backfeeds and hybrid channels for all types of phone systems.
+Note that the Radius phone source profiles contain settings that are used to specify individual backfeeds and hybrid channels for all types of phone systems.

-• Phone Server IP: Specifies your user name and the IP address of your iQ6 or Telos VX phone server.
+- Phone Server IP: Specifies your user name and the IP address of your iQ6 or Telos VX phone server.
 Login information is in the format: user:pass@ip.
-For example, if your VX user name is Marty and your password is "C185", you would enter

-Marty:C185@192.168.0.123 where 192.168.0.123 is the IP address of your phone server.

-- Studio Name: This is your studio name, as configured in the VX system. - Show Name: This can be the same as your iQ show profile for consistency but it must correspond to a Show Name configured in your VX phone system.
+For example, if your VX user name is Marty and your password is "C185", you would enter Marty:C185@192.168.0.123 where 192.168.0.123 is the IP address of your phone server. - Studio Name: This is your studio name, as configured in the VX system. - Show Name: This can be the same as your Radius show profile for consistency but it must correspond to a Show Name configured in your VX phone system.
+If you leave this blank, the current VX show will remain in use.